Mo3he/Axis_Cam_ZeroTier/README.md

 You will need a ZeroTier.com account to use the ACAP

+**please ignore the output from the app log, this is still being worked out, if you want to know the status run ./zerotier-one -q status **

 ## Updating ZeroTier version

 The eap files will be updated from time to time and simply installing the new version over the old will update all files.